 Christian, husband, homeschool dad, attorney, and former military officer providing legal guidance and expert criminal defense to military, federal law enforcement, and other patriots.

 White-collar crimes are not crimes of violence, but the repercussions of white-collar criminal activity can negatively impact thousands of people.
-Anyone charged with such a crime in this state will need the advice and services of a Lemoyne white-collar criminal defense attorney.
+Anyone charged with such a crime in this state will need the advice and services of a Lemoyne white-collar lawyer

 Stealing money doesn’t require a gun and a getaway car.
 White-collar criminals use the Postal Service, the internet, accounting tricks, and deception.

 A variety of non-violent, financially-motivated crimes are considered “white-collar” crimes.
 These crimes may be prosecuted as misdemeanors or as felonies hinging on the details of each case and the criminal record of the alleged perpetrator.